What HAZMAT Course Should I Take?

 - People who regularly work with, or clean up hazardous materials or wastes with exposures within “permissible” levels and are not required to use respiratory protection

 OSHA requires that all Site Workers, whether General or Occasional, receive 8 hours of Refresher training annually.
 This 8-Hour Annual HAZWOPER Refresher will keep you up-to-date on all current policies, procedures and practices involving hazardous waste.

-DOT HAZMAT Training
+DOT HAZMAT Training Courses

 DOT HazMat Employee Training

 This is the certification required for shipping or transporting hazmat within the US.
-Our DOT Hazmat courses meet the requirements for general awareness, function-specific, safety, security awareness and in-depth security training as prescribed in Title 49 CFR, Part 172, Subpart H. While the DOT does not have a requirement for the number of hours, this course takes 4 hours to complete.
+Our DOT Hazmat courses meet the requirements for general awareness, function-specific, safety, security awareness and in-depth security training as prescribed in Title 49 CFR, Part 172, Subpart H. While the DOT does not have a requirement for the number of hours, this course takes four hours to complete.

 Who should take this training?